deepanshs/csdmpy/docs/source/examples/1D{1}-datasets/1D{1}-datasets.rst

 .. functions.
 The first line creates a new blank figure.
 In the following four
 .. lines, we define the `x`, `y`, `x0`, and `y00` as previously described.
 The
 .. next line adds a plot of `y00` vs. `x0` to the figure.
 For labeling the
-.. axes, we use the  :py:attr:`~csdfpy.Dimension.axis_label` attribute
+.. axes, we use the  :attr:`~csdmpy.Dimension.axis_label` attribute
 .. of both independent and dependent variable instances.
 For the figure title,
-.. we use the :py:attr:`~csdfpy.DependentVariable.name` attribute of the
+.. we use the :attr:`~csdmpy.DependentVariable.name` attribute of the
 .. dependent variable instance.
 The following two lines
 .. add the grid lines and set the range of the x-axis, respectively.
 ..
 For additional information refer to the :ref:`dim_api`, :ref:`dv_api`, and the
 .. `Matplotlib <https://matplotlib.org>`_ documentation.

 The user may use any plotting library to visualize the dataset.
-Here, we use the :meth:`~csdfpy.plot` method of the `csdfpy` module to visualize the ``sea_level`` dataset,
+Here, we use the :meth:`~csdmpy.plot` method of the `csdmpy` module to visualize the ``sea_level`` dataset,

 .. doctest::